Bali Weather in July: Sunshine, Festivals & Peak Season Vibes

 source

-Termed as the best waterfall in Bali, the Sekumpul Waterfall – also known as the Hidden Falls – is the tourist spot to visit if you are aiming to go to Bali in July.
+Termed as the best waterfall in Bali, the Sekumpul Waterfall – also known as the Hidden Falls – is the tourist spot to visit if you aim to go to Bali in July.
 The breathtaking twin falls drop to the valley floor – about 80 meters below.
-The entire area is surrounded by water vapors owing to fast and forceful drop of water and has deep forests making it a scenic beauty that is beyond imagination.
-What’s more is that to reach the fall, you have to trek down a path, satisfying the trekker in you.
-The way to the waterfall is slippery and involves quite a few steps so it is advisable to visit it while wearing footwear that will assist you in climbing steps without slipping.
+The entire area is surrounded by water vapors owing to fast and forceful drops of water and deep forests, making it a scenic beauty beyond imagination.
+What’s more is that to reach the fall, you must trek down a path, satisfying the trekker in you.
+The way to the waterfall is slippery and involves several steps, so it is advisable to visit it while wearing footwear that will assist you in climbing the steps without slipping.

 3. See and pray at the beautiful Tanah Lot